nikolayg/nikgrozev-website/_posts/blog/2020-03-22-improve-your-typescript-with-static-analysis.md

 );
 ```

+Now we can run `sonarqube-scanner` with `node sonar-qube.js` and this will submit
-This configures `sonarqube-scanner` to submit your code to the sonar server.
+our code sonar server.
 By default, the local server is used, but this can be overriden via environment
 variables.
+Go on and test it to make sure it works.

 The `sonarqube-scanner` module has one shortcoming.
 It starts the SonarQube analysis
 asynchronously and it doesn't wait for it to complete.
 This is problematic